aminsharifi/Cheetah/doc/Cheetah.wiki/Services/PerformRequest.md

 | Response Message Class Name | PerformRequest_Output |
 | Response Message            | {GRPC_Case Case = 1;GRPC_BaseClassWithName OutputState = 2;} |

+## * Description

+This service is used to send Work Items.
+WorkItem's ID is the unique identifier of each user-task.
+OccurredUserActions are actions taken by the user.
+User is the user who did this work.
+Rebase is used to resubmit work.

 ## * CRUD Matrix

 | Table Name     | Operation | Description                                                            |